Geography at Rugby High School

 The Geography Department at Rugby High School aims to engage students in contemporary and stimulating Geography through independent, active learning.
 Geography is a relevant and constantly changing subject and we support students to explore, understand and develop their own justified views on a wide range of topical issues such as Climate Change and Globalisation.
 We hope that, through Geography, students will gain a more in depth understanding of the key issues facing our population and planet.
 Lessons are designed to be varied, engaging and challenging, ensuring that each student is able to reach their full potential.
 Students are provided with many opportunities to develop their organisational skills and are encouraged to become self-motivated and confident individuals.
 Students also improve their communication and presentation skills through a range of group projects.
 Teachers are highly supportive and students are encouraged to reflect on their work and identify strengths and areas for development.
 Throughout the school, students are guided to track their own progress and set themselves challenging targets based on specific feedback.
 The department promotes direct experience of Geography and fieldwork is becoming an increasingly integral part of the curriculum at all Key Stages.

-The Geography department consists of five specialist teachers: Ms Wall, Mr Bottle, Mrs Ellis, Mrs Gosling and Mrs Grunfeld who are all genuinely passionate about Geography.
+The Geography department consists of four specialist teachers: Mrs Browning, Mr Bottle, Mrs Ellis and Mrs Gosling who are all genuinely passionate about Geography.
 The department is housed within the Olive Hands Building where it has two specialist classrooms.

 In Year 7 and 8, students are taught a wide range of topics which aim to create an enthusiasm and love of Geography alongside the development of key Geographical knowledge and skills.
 Students are provided with many opportunities to develop their skills through a range of independent and group projects on topics such as investigating the physical and human characteristics of their local area.